sbird/phys218_example/README.md

-# phys218_example
+# PHYS 206 HW1
-Example code for PHYS 218
+Example code for HW1 of Phys 206